Photo Taken in Eureka Springs, Arkansas

 marijuana is legal

-never thought i would see that in my life
+never thought i would see that in my lifetime

 Friday, May 4, 2018

-Here's a map I really like because it shows what I believe.
-It's been a topic that's come up again recently and that is where the Ozarks' southern edge lies.
+here is a map i really like because it shows what i believe. it has been a topic that has come up again recently and that is where the ozarks' southern edge lies.

-Personally, I say it's that hill right out of Conway as you're leaving to go north on Highway 65 where Pickles Gap is right over the top.
-You can't get much more Ozarks than that.
-It's all the way Ozarks from there on out once you top the crest of that hill.
+personally, i say it is that hill right out of conway as you are leaving to go north on highway 65 where pickles gap is right over the top. you cannot get much more ozarks than that. it is all the way ozarks from there on out once you top the crest of that hill.

-I've read or seen maps that show it's just south of Clinton.
-That makes no sense to me.
-I've never been able to wrap my head around that.
-That's so far north.
+i have read or seen maps that show it is just south of clinton. that makes no sense to me. i have never been able to wrap my head around that. that is so far north.

-It's obvious you're in the Ozarks all the way to Interstate 40.
+it is obvious you are in the ozarks all the way to interstate 40.

-Perhaps there's a geological argument.
-I'm not going to get into that.
-I'd hate to lose because I'm just not buying it.
+perhaps there is a geological argument. i am not going to get into that. i would hate to lose 🤣bc i am just not buying it.

-There's part of the Ozarks that are clearly in "The Ozarks" that look like they shouldn't be, so there ya go.
+there is part of the ozarks that are clearly in "the ozarks" that look like they should not be, so there ya go.

-Here's the map I randomly found.
-I wasn't even looking for it.
-At least with this one, I've linked it to its original source since I neglected to do that with the first map I posted ages ago.
+here is the map i randomly found. i was not even looking for it as usual. at least with this one, i have linked it to its original source since i neglected to do that with the first map i posted ages ago.

-There you have it.
-If I knew the other regions as well as I know the area I live and roam about in, I'd be able to know if I felt as strongly about where their delineation lies.
+there you have it. if i knew the other regions as well as i know the area i live and roam about in, i would be able to know if i felt as strongly about where their delineation lies.

 Tuesday, November 21, 2017